-At CRGH, we adopt a personalized approach in the management of couples with recurrent miscarriage which includes new investigations like sperm DNA fragmentation testing, reproductive immunology, extensive evaluation of clotting disorders including the novel annexin V testing, genetics, endocrine testing and particularly we focus on the embryo-endometrium signaling pathway and offer treatment strategies to optimize pregnancy outcomes.
+At CRGH, we adopt a personalized approach in the management of couples with recurrent miscarriage which includes new investigations like sperm DNA fragmentation testing, reproductive immunology, extensive evaluation of clotting disorders, genetics, endocrine testing and particularly we focus on the embryo-endometrium signaling pathway and offer treatment strategies to optimize pregnancy outcomes.

 What is recurrent miscarriage?